 A Federal Drug Administration study concluded that "mass-marketed antiseptics have shown no evidence of preventing infections more effectively than hand washing with regular soap."
 Adding antibacterial chemicals to soap does not improve the protection of your health.

-Anti-bacterial soaps, whether bars or liquids, make claims about extra protection that cannot be realized with typical hand washing.
-The anti-bacterial agents, such as triclosan, must remain on the skin in contact with bacteria for about two full minutes.
+Anti-bacterial soaps, whether bars or liquids, make claims that cannot be realized with typical hand washing.
+Anti-bacterial agents, such as triclosan, must remain on the skin in contact with bacteria for about two full minutes.
 Most of us do not take that much time washing our hands.
 Furthermore, in no case will anti-bacterial agents work against viruses.
-In every case, they will deposit contaminants into our rivers, streams and groundwater.
+In every case, they will deposit contaminants into our rivers, streams, and groundwater.
 We at Herbaria object to that effect.

-Reputable scientists also suspect that long-term exposure to chemically formulated anti-bacterial agents may actually cause the opposite reaction: a resistance to the bacteria.
+Scientists also suspect that long-term exposure to chemically formulated anti-bacterial agents may actually cause the opposite reaction: resistance by the bacteria.

 And don’t forget that many of the bacteria present on our skin are not unhealthy.
-For example, they fight bacteria that are harmfully aggressive.
+For example, they may fight harmful, aggressive bacteria.